Complexity of Shift Bribery in Committee Elections: Introduction

 \section{Introduction}

-We study the complexity of campaign management---modeled as the \textsc{Shift Bribery} problem---for the case of multiwinner elections.
+We study the computational complexity of campaign management---modeled as the \textsc{Shift Bribery} problem---for the case of multiwinner elections.
 In the \textsc{Shift Bribery} problem we want to ensure that our candidate is in a winning committee by convincing some of the voters---at a given price---to rank him or her more favorably.
-In particular, this models campaigns based on direct meetings with voters, in which the campaigner presents positive features of the candidate he or she works for.
-While the complexity of campaign management is relatively well-studied for single-winner elections, it has not been studied for the multiwinner setting yet (there are, however, studies of manipulation and control for multiwinner elections~\cite{MPRZ08,AGGMMW15}).
+In particular, this models campaigns based on direct meetings with voters, in which the campaigner presents positive features of the candidate he or she works for (see also the works of Cary~\cite{Car11}, Magrino et al.~\cite{MRSW11}, Xia~\cite{Xia12}, and Faliszewski at al.~\cite{FST17} for other interpretations of bribery problems).
+While the complexity of campaign management is relatively well-studied for single-winner elections~\cite{FR15}, it has not been studied for the multiwinner setting yet (there are, however, studies of manipulation and control for multiwinner elections~\cite{MPRZ08,AGGMMW15}).

-Based on the preferences of the voters, the goal of a multiwinner election is to pick a committee of $k$ candidates.
-These $k$ candidates might, for example, form the country's next parliament, be a group of people short-listed for a job opening, or be a set of items a company offers to its customers (see the papers of Lu and Boutilier~\cite{BL11}, Skowron et al.~\cite{SFL15}, and Elkind et al.~\cite{EFSS14} for a varied description of applications of multiwinner voting).
+The goal of a multiwinner election is to pick a committee of $k$ candidates based on the preferences of the voters.
+These $k$ candidates might, for example, form the country's next parliament, be a group of people shortlisted for a job opening, or be a set of items a company offers to its customers (see the overview of Faliszewski et al.~\cite{fal-sko-sli-tal:b:multiwinner-voting} and the papers of Lu and Boutilier~\cite{BL11}, Skowron et al.~\cite{SFL16}, and Elkind et al.~\cite{EFSS14} for a varied description of applications of multiwinner voting).
 Since the election results can affect the voters and the candidates quite significantly, we expect that they will run campaigns to achieve the most desirable results: a person running for parliament would want to promote her or his political platform; a job candidate would want to convince the HR department of her or his qualities.

 We study the standard, ordinal model of voting, where each voter ranks the candidates from the one he or she likes best to the one he or she likes least.
 We focus on rules that are based either on the Borda scores of the candidates or on their $t$-Approval scores.
 Briefly put, if we have $m$ candidates, then a voter gives Borda score $m-1$ to his or her most preferred candidate, score $m-2$ to the next one, and so on; a voter gives $t$-Approval score $1$ to each of his or her top-$t$ candidates and score $0$ to the other ones.